Nissan Xterra years to avoid — most common problems

 Some Xterra models promote the model’s credibility and give it a chance in the market.
 Those models have proven to be worth the money, while others need repair and a little more cautious maintenance to flourish.

-However, some Nissan Xterra years are best left alone as they are big inconveniences.
-Below are the Nissan Xterra years to avoid.
+However, some Nissan Xterra years are best left alone as they are big inconveniences, so what are the worst Nissan Xterra years?
+The worst Nissan Xterra years are 2005 and 2006, but you should also avoid all of the listed years:

 First-generation Xterra (2004 model year)